luke-mcevoy/PI-MAE/README.md

 Luke McEvoy, Daniel Tafone, Yong Meng Sua, Yuping Huang

+## Development Enviornment

+PI-MAE was developed using Tensorflow (version 2) with Python (version 3.10) on an AWS SageMaker instance with one NVIDIA T4 16GB GPU.
+Training PI-MAE from scratch takes ~45 minutes.

 ## Code

 - Software for beam steering is in `MEMs-Code/` folder.